 Gavin Wood was the CTO of Ethereum when the project was launched.
 There weren’t many developers working for Ethereum back then, and Wood was one of the core ones.
-He has also written the Ethereum yellow paper and created Solidity.
+He has also written the Ethereum yellow paper and created the Solidity programming language.

 Gavin Wood is certainly a name any crypto enthusiast knows.
 His involvement is one of the main reasons so many people are interested in Polkadot.
-See Gavin Wood talk about Polkadot in the video below.
+See Gavin Wood’s interview below.

 Gavin Wood left Ethereum already in January 2016.
-The public opinion is that Wood was frustrated with the development process of Ethereum 2.0, which is far from done even today.
+The public opinion is that Wood was frustrated with the development process of Ethereum 2.0, which is still being developed today.

 Wood started to work with his own vision of how Ethereum should have become.
 He published the Polkadot white paper in October 2016.